jayo331/Universal-Arduino-Geiger-Counter/README.md

 ## How to use it:

-In the code you can see this line: #define instruction false.
-If you set it to true at every boot the instruction will be printed on the screen, however this option will slow down some operation (boot and set menu) because the entire instructions on how to use the menu will be printed.
-If you dont care about time you can enable this option, this will help you to remember how to use it every time.
+In the code, you can see this line: #define instruction false.
+If you set it to true at every boot the instruction will be printed on the screen, however, this option will slow down some operations (boot and set menu) because the entire instructions on how to use the menu will be printed.
+If you don't care about time you can enable this option, this will help you to remember how to use it every time.
 Since the step to set a tube is pretty simple, by default i set this option to false.

 1) When off press the screen and buzzer buttons together.
 2) Turn on the device using the power switch or by plugging the cable on the Arduino.
-- If you did this steps right on the screen will appear the SET MENU text.
+- If you did these steps right on the screen will appear the SET MENU text.
 3) Once the text appeared release the two buttons.
 On the screen will appear the name of the first tube on the list.
-4) Press screen / buzzer button to navigate the menu.
-Once you selected your tube just wait, after 6 second the selected tube will be automatically set and the conversion factor displayed.
+4) Press the screen/buzzer button to navigate the menu.
+Once you selected your tube just wait, after 6 seconds the selected tube will be automatically set and the conversion factor displayed.

 ## EXTRA NOTE:
-The goal is to keep this project as cheap and simple as possible, i didn't really over engineered the device, that's why i didn't use extra complex circuitry or expensive coax connector / cable for the probe.
-I used a simple insulated audio jack, DONT USE THE METAL ONES since in case of a failure the metal case can conduct the 400v into you, even if the power supply is not earth referenced  we dont want i any case 400v on something that the user can easily touch.
-Same with the high voltage probe cable, i didnt use high voltage coax cable but a generic shielded cable.
-In general for the circuit i suggest you to just use common sense for the high voltage part, if you dont have enough experience whith that just use pre-build module.
-In my circuit i builded everything discretely from scratch (even the high voltage part), i dont suggest this way due to the fact that in some cases pre-made module will cost you less but if you have enough experience building all by yourself is more funny.
-In the software in order to improve speed i avoided unnecessary operation during the interrupt call or during timer overflow call, again i didnt really over engineered it.
-One last thing, sorry if i made some grammar error but my main language is not english.
+The goal is to keep this project as cheap and simple as possible, i didn't really over engineered the device, that's why i didn't use extra complex circuitry or expensive coax connector/cable for the probe.
+I used a simple insulated audio jack, DONT USE THE METAL ONES since in case of a failure the metal case can conduct the 400v into you, even if the power supply is not earth referenced we don't want in any case 400v on something that the user can easily touch.
+Same with the high voltage probe cable, i didn't use a high voltage coax cable but a generic shielded cable.
+In general, for the circuit, i suggest you just use common sense for the high voltage part, if you don't have enough experience with that just use a pre-build module.
+In my circuit i built everything discretely from scratch (even the high voltage part), i don't suggest this way due to the fact that in some cases pre-made module will cost you less but if you have enough experience building it all by yourself is more fun.
+In the software in order to improve speed, i avoided unnecessary operations during the interrupt call or during timer overflow call, again i didn't really over engineer it.
+One last thing, sorry if i made some grammar errors but my main language is not english.
 Enjoy :>